 Kenneth Rankin and his team hope to tackle some key areas during this project to work towards the goal of improving patient response to treatment.

-Durham University have developed a drug called Theranostic Nanoparticle (TNP), which activates when it enters tumour cells that produce large amounts of MT1-MMP.
-Once activated, this drug will kill cancer cells and shut down the blood supply to the tumour.
-Furthermore, this drug contains tiny particles of iron which allow the tumour to be seen more clearly during MRI scans This drug is known as a theranostic nanoparticle (TNP).
+At Durham University, they developed a drug that is made active by the MT1-MMP producing cancer cells.
+This drug contains an agent that kills the cancer cells, shutting down the blood supply to the tumour.
+The drug also contains tiny particles of iron which allow the tumour to be seen more clearly during MRI scans This drug is known as a theranostic nanoparticle (TNP).

 Kenneth Rankin was the winner of the 'Strictly Research Sophie's Award', and will receive additional funding to present his work at a conference in the UK.